openstack/operations-guide/doc/source/preface.rst

 Guide <https://docs.openstack.org/doc-contrib-guide/>`_.

-If you find a bug and can't fix it or aren't sure it's really a doc bug, log a bug at `OpenStack
+If you find a bug and can't fix it or aren't sure it's really a doc bug, log a bug in `
-Manuals <https://bugs.launchpad.net/openstack-manuals>`_.
-Tag the bug under Extra options with the ``ops-guide`` tag to indicate that the bug is in this guide.
+Storyboard <https://storyboard.openstack.org/#!/project/openstack/operations-guide>`_.
 You can assign the bug to yourself if you know how to fix it.
-Also, a member of the OpenStack doc-core team can triage the doc bug.
+Also, a member of the OpenStack operations-doc team can triage the doc bug.